usmanarif24/ScapeXMobileUnityExamples/README.md

 }
 ```

-The `Unique ID` sample scene has a `QrUpdater` component which registers on the `OnConfigUpdate` event of the `ScapeXMobile` and updates the QR-Code.
+The `Unique ID` sample scene has a `QrUpdater` component which registers on the `OnConfigUpdate` event of the `ScapeXMobile` component and updates the QR-Code.

 This QR contains the URL to the `Web-App`with parameters for the `Room Id` and an optional parameter for the custom `MQTT Server Url` (if set).